bivafra/libbmb/README.md

 [source](include/utils/iterators.h)

-iterator_traits not implemented, since there's no real need for them - every iterator still must define category, value_type, etc. However traits support raw pointer and have rules for defining missing typedefs.
+~~iterator_traits are not implemented, since there's no real need for them - every iterator still must define category, value_type, etc. However traits support raw pointer and have rules for defining missing typedefs.~~ There is real need for traits for raw pointers, otherwise this is not possible use general algorithms(like std::copy) for pointers.
+Now, as in STL, every Iter::*some type* must be IteratorTraits<Iter>::*some type*.

 - [x] Iterator category tags
 - [x] Iterator category concepts
+- [x] IteratorTraits
 - [ ] advance
 - [ ] distance
 - [ ] next